cyp-chasseray/deepfake-hunters/README.md

-Final project of my Data Science Bootcamp.
+Final project of the Data Science Bootcamp.

 We coded a cool Deepfake detector app.
 Feed it an image and know if the image is real of if it has been altered by deepfake technology.